aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/README.md

 !!! warning
     Deprecation Warning!
-    Please note this role has been replaced with the `arista.avd.anta_runner` role.
+    The role 'arista.avd.eos_validate_state' has been deprecated."
-    Please update your playbook accordingly.
+    Update your playbook to leverage the new the new 'arista.avd.anta_runner' role instead."
+    See [arista.avd.anta_runner](../anta_runner/README.md) documentation for more details."
     This role will be removed in AVD version 6.0.0.

 ## Overview